phkhanhtrinh23/livel_application/README.md

 Our project is called **Livel**.
 This is an application on *live traveling* which helps people travel online and broadcast the journey on the Internet.

 Our team aims to create a mobile application which helps the global tourism industry cope with negative economic impacts of the COVID-19 pandemic.
+This is one of the **17 Sustainable Development Goals** of the **United Nations General Assembly**.

-Moreover, this application is the solution we have come up with to address one of the **17 sustainable development goals** which were set in 2015 by the **United Nations General Assembly** and are intended to be achieved by the year 2030.
+Moreover, this application is the solution we have come up with to participate in **Solution Challenge 2021** Contest from **Google Developer Student Clubs**.

 We want to address **Goal 8** - more specifically, **Target 8.9**.